PRE-LAUNCH SALE Ends on June 14

 Solution #1

-A clear daily roadmap — approximately one hour a day, no guessing what's next.
+A clear daily roadmap — about an hour a day, no guessing what's next.

 Solution #2

-A guided mechanical project that teaches you tolerances by building real moving parts.
+A guided mechanical project that teaches tolerances by building real moving parts.

 Solution #3